ibm-cloud-docs/workload-protection/getting-started.md

 By default, users are automatically added as members of the **Secure Operations** team that is predefined for each {{site.data.keyword.sysdigsecure_full_notm}} instance.
 Users have full permissions to see all the data in the web UI.

-An administrator can restrict access to data by managing users in teams and controlling what data is visible.
-For example, to restrict users being able to view permissions, an administrator can create a default team with limited scope and visibility.
-Then, manually assign users to other teams.
-For more information, see [Working with teams](/docs/workload-protection?topic=workload-protection-teams#teams).
-{: note}

 ## Step 2.
 Provision an instance